V Systems Market Capitalization Hits $96.41 Million (VSYS)

-V Systems (CURRENCY:VSYS) traded 3.6% higher against the U.S. dollar during the 1 day period ending at 7:00 AM E.T. on March 3rd.
-V Systems has a total market cap of $96.41 million and $6.17 million worth of V Systems was traded on exchanges in the last 24 hours.
-In the last week, V Systems has traded 20.3% higher against the U.S. dollar.
-One V Systems coin can now be purchased for $0.0503 or 0.00000513 BTC on major exchanges including KuCoin, Bitfinex and BitForex.
+V Systems (CURRENCY:VSYS) traded 3.6% higher against the dollar during the 1 day period ending at 20:00 PM E.T. on March 9th.
+In the last week, V Systems has traded 20.3% higher against the dollar.
+V Systems has a market capitalization of $96.41 million and approximately $6.17 million worth of V Systems was traded on exchanges in the last 24 hours.
+One V Systems coin can now be bought for approximately $0.0503 or 0.00000513 BTC on major cryptocurrency exchanges including KuCoin, BitForex and Bitfinex.

 - COZ (COZ) traded 26.7% higher against the dollar and now trades at $0.22 or 0.00004541 BTC.